-2.SEP study codes are defined as bilateral studies.
-A unilateral study using CPT codes 95925, 95926, 95927, or 95938 should be reported with modifier "-52, Reduced Services."
+1. The SEP study codes are separated into upper and lower limbs.
+A maximum of two codes are to be submitted for all upper or lower limb studies performed on a given patient on a given day.
+SEP study codes are defined as bilateral studies.
+A unilateral study using CPT codes 95925, 95926, or 95927 should be reported with modifier "-52, Reduced Services."

-- 3.Depending on the clinical condition being investigated, several nerves in 1 extremity may have to be tested and compared with the opposite limb. - 4.
-The physician's SEP report should note which nerves were tested, latencies at various testing points, and an evaluation of whether the resulting values are normal or abnormal.
+2. Depending on the clinical condition being investigated, several nerves in 1 extremity may have to be tested and compared with the opposite limb.

+3. The physician's SEP report should note which nerves were tested, latencies at various testing points, and an evaluation of whether the resulting values are normal or abnormal.